Mister-Hope/Mister-Hope.github.io/src/en/about/readme.md

 Mr.Hope, male, born in Liaoning Province in 1998, is currently a grade 2016 undergraduate student at Northeast Normal University, marjors in physics.

-After enrolling at the university, Mr. Hope has been using his free time to self-study front-end development, server construction, maintenance and other related knowledge, and is committed to serving the NENU students.
+After enrolling at the university, Mr. Hope has been using his free time to self-study frontend development, server construction, maintenance and other related knowledge, and is committed to serving the NENU students.
 Mr.Hope also participates in a large number of student work, including serving others in grades, college committees, student unions, and Houpu Good School.

 ## Major student cadres experience